rkgIITBh/data-structures.github.io/HTML/avlTree.md

 <p align="center">
 <img src="../images/avlDoubleLR.jpg">
 </p>
-In contrast, a single right rotation on the zig-zag pattern converts it so zag-zag pattern.
+In contrast, a single right rotation on the zag-zig pattern converts it so zag-zag pattern.
 Now a single left rotation can restore the balance of the node.
 <p align="center">
 <img src="../images/avlDoubleRL.jpg">
 </p>